Please note that the recommended version of Scilab is 2026.0.0. This page might be outdated.

 a matrix or scalar.
 If

-is a positive scalar it gives the color to use for all arrows.
+coloris a positive scalar it gives the color to use for all arrows.
 If it is a negative scalar then the current color is used.
-If it is a vectorcolor(i)
+If it is a vectorcolor(i)gives the color to use for arrowi.

 Description